 The dictionary features stories, role plays, clear visual descriptions of words and dialogues to help you learn new vocabulary quickly.
 The cool thing is that this isn’t a classic dictionary, so you can easily read a page per day and get a lot out of it.
-Plus, it’s all visual so it’ll take you 3-5 minutes to do so!
+Plus, it’s all visual so it’ll take you three to five minutes to do so!

 This isn’t quite a picture dictionary, but this book does teach level 1 Spanish vocabulary through pictures.
 It uses two very specific techniques to help you integrate your new vocabulary into your existing Spanish knowledge.

-Believe it or not, you can get better at speaking by reading specific books that were designed to help Spanish learners with their conversational skills.
+But believe it or not, you can also get better at speaking by reading specific books that were designed to help Spanish learners with their conversational skills.
 Learn speaking by reading?
 Let’s take a look at how these books work.

 Yet another “Practice Makes Perfect” book listed in this article.
 This edition’s goal is to get you to develop a confident and spontaneous speaking style by training you with real-world examples and engaging exercises.

 It’s organized into 12 units that present realistic conversational situations like making introductions, giving opinions, having a date or telling a story.
 Each chapter starts off with a dialogue (which is uncommon for books in this series but makes sense for a book on having conversations!), followed by a variety of exercises to put what you learned into practice.

 This edition is full of clear instructions on correct pronunciation, syntax, word usage and how to employ conversation-ready phrases.
 Note that an English to Spanish and Spanish to English glossary is also included to help you along.